chloeekk/chloeekk.github.io/posts/meta-ads-library-search/index.md

 * Search for 3–5 competitors
 * Filter ads that have been running for more than 30 days (these are market-validated)
 * Analyze common elements: copy structure, visual style, CTA strategy
-* Extract “creative patterns” rather than copying directly
+* Extract "creative patterns" rather than copying directly—similar to how [landing page optimization](https://chloevolution.com/posts/landing-page-optimization/) focuses on structural principles over surface design

 **2. Discover differentiation opportunities**